carrieforde/carrieforde-gatsby/src/content/posts/going-gatsby.md

 One thing I love about `gatsby-transformer-remark` (and markdown for static site generators generally), is that it supports frontmatter&ndash;a flexible way of managing information about a piece of content.
 If you're trying to correlate this with WordPress, frontmatter may include the post title, categories & tags, publish date, post status, template, or any information you may store in post meta.
 For blog posts, I decided to start small and keep it to title, date, and category.

-So now instead of adding my this information in specific input fields on a post screen, I add the frontmatter to the top of my post, which typically looks something like this:
+So now instead of adding this information in specific input fields on a post screen, I add the frontmatter to the top of my post, which typically looks something like this:

 ```md
 ---